ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

 RLlib comes with a set of extendable replay buffers built in.
 We provide a base :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.ReplayBuffer` class from which you can build your own buffer.
-Some use cases may require :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer`\s.
+In most algorithms, we require :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer`\s.
+This is because we want them to generalize to the the multi-agent case.
+Therefore, these buffer's ``add()`` and ``sample()`` methods require a ``policy_id`` to handle experiences per policy.
+Have a look at the :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer` to get a sense of how it extends our base class.
 You can find buffer types and arguments to modify their behaviour as part of RLlib's default parameters.
 They are part of the ``replay_buffer_config``.

 Basic Usage
 -----------

-You rarely have to instantiate your own replay buffer when running an experiment, but rather configure it as follows.
+You will rarely have to define your own replay buffer sub-class, when running an experiment, but rather configure existing buffers.
 The following is `from RLlib's examples section <https://github.com/ray-project/ray/blob/master/rllib/examples/replay_buffer_api.py>`__:  and runs the R2D2 algorithm with `PER <https://arxiv.org/abs/1511.05952>`__ (which by default it doesn't).
 The highlighted lines focus on the PER configuration.